 - Most post-Shrek animated films in the US aim for this by inserting swarms of pop culture references, self-mockery, and jokes that only adults will get, with widely varying degrees of success.

 - Movies like Balto, All Dogs Go to Heaven and Rover Dangerfield, and shows like Road Rovers and Beethoven The Animated Series appeal to fans of cartoon dogs, adult furries, fans of 2D animation, and nostalgia lovers as well as children.

-- Blue Sky Studios' movies such as Ice Age and Epic appeal to people of all ages, and it's especially obvious that Ice Age has a Multiple Demographic Appeal, since the Original movie is widely acclaimed for appealing to all audiences with a mature story and themes (we can thank Fox for how the movies turned comedic with the sequels) and Blue Sky Studios' fine adaptations of books like Horton Hears A Who has given them a widespread fanbase: both children, teens and adults love their movies.
+- Blue Sky Studios' movies such as Ice Age and Epic appeal to people of all ages, and it's especially obvious that Ice Age has a Multiple Demographic Appeal, since they are widely acclaimed for appealing to all audiences for having mature stories and themes and Blue Sky Studios' fine adaptations of books like Horton Hears A Who has given them a widespread fanbase: both children, teens and adults love their movies.
 A glance at Tumblr's tag for Epic quickly reveals that Epic (like Ice Age before it) captivated both teens and adults.